As an Amazon Associate I earn from qualifying purchases.

 - The aluminum frame provides strength and weight savings while allowing a comfortable (upright) riding position.
 If you have a belly, a bad back, or simply don’t like scrunching over while riding this will be the best riding position for you.

-- Excellent components allow smooth shifting through up to 24 speeds (depending on your model choice).
+- Excellent components allow smooth shifting through the gear selection

-- Lots of size and color options make this a perfect choice for couples.
-If face, this was one of our top choices in our bikes for heavy women article so if your wife wants to come along, pick up two!
+- This bike was one of our top choices in our bikes for heavy women article so if your wife wants to come along, pick up two!

 - The hybrid tires allow for easier riding on the street which still providing safe levels of traction on dirt, grass, etc.